 Anyone who lives in the South has probably had this delicious southern food.
-To my surprise, I’ve learned that my non-southern friends want to claim it as theirs.
-And that’s okay.
+To my surprise, I’ve learned that my non-southern friends also want to claim it as theirs.

 It doesn’t matter where this dish comes from since it is so good.
 It has found its way on our dinner rotation because it is quick, easy, and delicious.

 I love the fact that you can use leftover rotisserie chicken or even canned chicken.
 Since there are only two of us, we often have extra chicken from the night before.

 If you like casseroles, you’ll also enjoy the cheesy zucchini ham bake.
 Both of these dishes are perfect for serving at a buffet table or bringing to potlucks.